7 Grocery Planning Habits That Cut Waste First

-The smartest way to save money on groceries is not coupon clipping.
+The fastest grocery fix is not coupon clipping.
 It is buying fewer things that do not get used.
 Meal planning works because it gives every item in the cart a job before you spend the money.

 Start with the highest-impact moves first: plan dinners, shop your kitchen, consolidate the list, then compare prices.
 Coupons are fine, but they are not the foundation.
 A coupon on food you waste is still wasted money.